newt-ttt/SpeedSense/README.md

 ### Prerequisites

-To run this application, you'll need Python.
+To run this application, you'll need Git and Python.
 You can download the latest version [here](https://www.python.org/downloads/)

 ### Installation